-- Potential collusion and trust: Evidence from a field experiment in Vietnam (with Máximo Torero), Revised paper coming soon.
+- Potential collusion and trust: Evidence from a field experiment in Vietnam (with Máximo Torero), March 2015 (Paper).
 A version of this paper appeared as IFPRI Discussion Paper 1100.

 - Leaders needed: Experimental evidence from rural producer organizations in Senegal (with Tanguy Bernard, Ligane Sene and Fleur Wouterse), November 2014 (Paper).
 A version of this paper circulated under the title "Coordination requires more than one leader!
 Experimental evidence from rural producer organizations in Senegal".

 - Child inﬂuence on household behavior: Evidence from a randomized health information intervention in Peru (with Eduardo Maruyama and Maximo Torero).